One Wish: The Holiday Album: Commercial performance

-One Wish: The Holiday Album debuted and peaked at number 49 on the US Billboard 200, the lowest chart position of her albums during her lifetime and her only album to miss the top 40 of the Billboard 200.
+One Wish: The Holiday Album initially failed to soar commercially, continuing the downward trajectory of Houston's previous album Just Whitney (2002), but despite its slow start, it experienced a resurgence in the years that followed and gradually established itself as a lasting holiday title in Houston's catalog.
+In 2002, it debuted and peaked at number 49 on the US Billboard 200, the lowest chart position of her albums during her lifetime and her only album to miss the top 40 of the Billboard 200.
 On Billboards component charts, it reached number 14 on Billboards Top R&B/Hip-Hop Albums, becoming the first and only album in her career to miss the top ten there.
 It was more successful on the Top Holiday Albums chart, where it peaked at number five and would spend 30 cumulative weeks on the chart; on the two former charts, it spent 13 and 6 weeks respectively on those charts.

-The album produced four Billboard chart singles: "One Wish (for Christmas)" reached number 20 on the Billboard adult contemporary chart on January 3, 2004.
-The same song in later years made the Billboard gospel charts, peaking at number 13 on its Gospel Digital Song Sales chart in January 2021.
-"The First Noel" reached number 99 on the Holiday 100 chart on December 30, 2017, with the same song peaking at numbers 12 and 1 respectively on the Gospel Digital Song Sales and Gospel Streaming Songs charts, with the song spending five weeks atop the latter chart.
-"Cantique De Noel (O Holy Night)" peaked at number five on the Gospel Streaming Songs chart in January 2014, while "Little Drummer Boy" reached number 12 on the same chart in January 2018.
 In December 2012, the album returned to the Billboard 200 during the Christmas season following Houston's death early that February.
 In January 2018, One Wish achieved a gold certification by the Recording Industry Association of America (RIAA) for domestic shipments figures in excess of 500,000 units, making Houston one of a very few artists to have all of their lifetime albums receive an RIAA certification in the United States.
-In 2021, the album was re-released as a deluxe edition vinyl LP and featured her posthumous Billboard AC hit duet with Pentatonix, on a remade version of Houston's 1987 Christmas hit, "Do You Hear What I Hear?", which later was certified gold by the RIAA in January 2023.
+In 2021, the album was re-released as a deluxe-edition vinyl LP and featured her posthumous Billboard AC hit duet with Pentatonix, on a remade version of Houston's 1987 Christmas hit, "Do You Hear What I Hear?", which later was certified gold by the RIAA in January 2023..
 According to Spotify, the album has accumulated more than 107 million streams.